WS2

 What is WS2 used for?

-Tungsten disulfide (WS2) is used in solid lubricant, dry film coating, catalysis, semiconductor research, and nanotechnology.
+Tungsten disulfide (WS2) is used in solid-film lubrication, dry lubricant for aerospace components, semiconductor device research, photodetectors, and catalysis for hydrogen evolution.

 What is the band gap of WS2?